Anonymous Browsing

 3. Some websites act as a browser proxy and should be blocked directly.

-Prevent VPNs From Being Installed on Your Devices
+Prevent VPNs From Being Installed by Apps

 Restrict Browser Features and Extensions